ibm-cloud-docs/vpc/bare_metal_server_profile.md

 ## Profile configurations
 {: #bare-metal-servers-profile-list}

-See the following table to see the available profile configurations.
+Profiles contained either the Cascade Lake current generation of Cascade Lake processors (x2 and x2d).
+See the following tables to see the available profile configurations.

 | Name | vCPU | Memory (GiB) | Local storage | Total network bandwidth (Gbps) |
 |---------|---------|---------|---------|---------|